Skip to main content

 Hybrid Oficinas, dialogue and collective actions

 Building fairer societies in the digital age fundamentally involves a digital education developing critical thinking, human rights and participation.
-Against this backdrop, in late 2020 we launched JAAKLAC, an initiative to research and advocate for practices in Critical Digital Education.
+Against this backdrop, in late 2020 we launched JAAKLAC, an initiative to research and advocate for practices in Critical Digital Education (CDE).
 The projects are time-limited, collaborative and volunteer-based.
 In each project we iterate different practices of learning and teaching from different perspectives.
 In this way we link different worldviews from activism, technology, academia, arts and education, among others.
 Collective actions exchange knowledge from different cultures, geographies and disciplines, especially focused on youth, Latin America and the Majority World.

-The EDC practices are called Oficinas and are divided into Share, Learn and Do!
+The CDE practices are called Oficinas and are divided into Share, Learn and Do!
 They build on the dialogical education of the Brazilian pedagogue Paolo Freire through horizontal exchange between peers.
 This approach promotes critical consciousness through the encounter of different points of view.
 In the Oficinas we minimise presentations to 10-15 minutes and invite presenters to include questions and activities for the group to reflect on the topics.
 The practices are also inspired by the work of Colombian sociologist Orlando Fals-Borda in Participatory Action Research.
 These are materialised by engaging with groups generally excluded from discussions of digital agendas and encouraging their self-organisation to change reality.
 The PAR methodology allows participants to exchange roles between teachers, students and researchers.

 Actions are strengthened by project-based or experiential learning, co-creating guides, educational practices, videos, illustrations, podcasts, blogs and social media campaigns.
-This creative process is facilitated through EDC formats that are hybrid, online and offline.
+This creative process is facilitated through CDE formats that are hybrid, online and offline.
 This is an inclusive approach which allows participants to self-organise, it is accessible to low-performance technologies and for different languages.
 Thus, participants can join group sessions from a room with a single computer or mobile phone, individually with personal devices, or through other combinations.
 At the same time, asynchronous activities take place between each virtual session so that participants can exchange and progress independently in the projects.
 Finally, JAAKLAC’s projects results are shared openly, in social media campaigns and under Creative Commons 4.0 licenses.
 This advocacy is for the use of digital technologies in educational contexts, collective reflection on their effects, and active participation to materialise solutions towards fairer societies.
 These involve identifying, reusing and sharing resources and efforts promoted by different organisations and individuals.

 Learn about some of the projects: